BRKNWAVE/MERNificent-Media-Group-Project/README.md

 5. **Run the Application**:

-    npm start
+    npm start in the root directory, then cd to the server directory and run node server.js

-## Acknowledgments / Technology Used
+## Acknowledgments
     Material UI: https://mui.com/
     styled-components: https://styled-components.com/
     Images used are royalty-free courtesy of http://pexels.com or from https://prada.com for educational purposes only.